breeznik/workflows/unified_context_protocol/README.md

 ## The Solution

-Drop `.ai/` into your project.
+Install this pack into your project's `.ai/` directory.
 Agents automatically discover it, load project state, and coordinate with each other.

+## 🛠️ Tooling (Optional)
+This protocol is designed to be **Agent-Agnostic**.
+You can manage these files manually, or use the **ContextAI CLI** for automation.

+### Using with ContextAI CLI (Recommended)
+If you are using the CLI (`@contextai-core/cli`), it provides "Bridge Tools" that allow your Agent to self-maintain this context.

+- **Initialization**: `npx @contextai-core/cli init`
+- **Maintenance**: `contextai write`, `contextai read`

+See `context/CLI_GUIDE.md` for tool instructions if you are using the CLI.
+If you are using this raw, you can ignore that file.

 ---